Skip to main content

 Signers

-Certain operations in Kwil require signature authentication from the user (e.g. deploy database, drop database, execute CRUD actions, etc).
+Certain operations in Kwil require signature authentication from the user (e.g. execute action, INSERT/UPDATE/DELETE/CREATE/DROP, transfer funds, etc).

 To manage signing, Kwil-JS uses a KwilSigner class.
-Out of the box, Kwil-JS supports signers from EthersJS (v5 and v6).
-You can also pass a signing callback function (see below).
+Out of the box, Kwil-JS supports signers from ethers.js (v5 and v6).
+You can also pass a custom signing callback function (see below).

 import { KwilSigner } from '@kwilteam/kwil-js';